qwyan456/NSParentalControl/Readme.md

 - When the time is out, the system is blocked

 **Administrator** (protected by a PIN code)
-- Define a PIN to protect setup access
+- Define a PIN to protect setup access - *default PIN is A A A A*
 - Enable or disable the parental control

 ## Coming features